Rosalind Elias dies at 90; made Broadway debut at 81

 She went on to sing 687 performances of 54 roles at the Met over 42 years, plus performances of Verdi’s Requiem that followed the assassination of President John F. Kennedy.

-She was slim and striking, and her noted performances included the title role included Bizet’s “Carmen,” Octavian in Strauss’ “Der Rosenkavalier,” Dorabella in Mozart’s “Cosí fan tutte,” Laura in Ponchielli’s “La Gioconda” and Preziosilla in Verdi’s “La Forza del Destino.”
+She was slim and striking, and her noted performances included the title role in Bizet’s “Carmen,” Octavian in Strauss’ “Der Rosenkavalier,” Dorabella in Mozart’s “Cosí fan tutte,” Laura in Ponchielli’s “La Gioconda” and Preziosilla in Verdi’s “La Forza del Destino.”

 Elias created Erika in Barber’s “Vanessa,” which premiered at the Met on Jan.
 15, 1958 — Barber added the aria “Must the Winter Come So Soon” at her request.
 She was Charmian in Barber’s “Antony and Cleopatra.,” which opened the Met’s new house at Lincoln Center, on Sept.
 16, 1966.